 Manufacturing Business Acquisition Deal Structure

 A seller note is common in the lower mid-market.
-This is a debt that is held by the seller for a typical period of 3-5 years while the seller makes periodic interest and principal payments.
+This is a debt that is held by the seller for a typical period of 3-5 years while the seller makes periodic interest and principal payments for the business.

 A holdback is the most common deal covenant and is utilized on the vast majority of transactions.
 A holdback is a portion of the agreed upon purchase price that is not paid at deal close.
 Instead, this payment is made once a certain criteria is met.
 This criteria could be a length of time or performance threshold that the business needs to meet.

-A royalty is a straightforward payment that is taken out of gross revenue and paid directly to the seller of the business.
+A royalty is a straightforward payment that is taken out of gross revenue and paid directly to the seller of the manufacturing business.
 While this is not commonplace across the acquisition landscape, it is common amongst deals where the seller is asked to run the business for a period of time after close.
 A royalty lends itself to this situation because the seller gets performance based compensation and the buyer still gets to maintain the equity rights.
 Royalties are quite common with acquisition companies that purchase manufacturing businesses, this is because manufacturing companies typically have strong contracts in place and the business buyers want to make sure that those customers stay with the business after the transaction consummates.

-For more information on what your business is worth, read up on how valuation multiples for manufacturing businesses work.
+For more information on what your business is worth, read up on business valuation in our valuation multiples for manufacturing businesses article.
 Or, start with a complimentary valuation via our manufacturing business valuation calculator.